-However, a comparative study of stem cells derived from donors of similar age and health has shown that the effective regulation of the immune system requires a smaller dose of AdMSCs than BMMSCs to achieve the same effect on the cells of the immune system.
+However, a comparative study of stem cells that were derived from donors of similar age and health, has shown that a lesser dose of AdMSCs is required to achieve the same effect, compared to bone marrow-derived stem cells.

-It was also established that adipose-derived mesenchymal stem cells have substantially greater immunomodulatory properties compared to bone marrow-derived mesenchymal stem cells, which is especially important in case of autoimmune disorders.
+It was also established that adipose-derived mesenchymal stem cells have greater immunomodulatory properties compared to bone marrow-derived mesenchymal stem cells, which is especially important for treatment of autoimmune disorders.

 Bone marrow-derived mesenchymal stem cells

-Bone marrow, also called hematopoietic marrow or red marrow, is one of the principal organs of blood-formation (hematopoiesis).
-It is mostly located in the middle part (diaphysis) of long bones, called diaphysis.
+Bone marrow is one of the principal organs involved in formation of blood (hematopoiesis).
+It is mostly located in the middle of long bones, called diaphysis.
 These types of bones are mostly found in the pelvis, ribs and sternum.
-The quantity of mesenchymal stem cells in the bone marrow of an average adult does not exceed 0,005-0,01%.
+Mesenchymal stem cells comprise no more than 0.005-0.01% of an average adult’s bone marrow.

-In order to perform bone marrow transplantation, preliminary thorough medical examination is undertaken to ensure that both provider and recipient of the transplant will be able to endure such a serious procedure.
-The examination stage takes up to a couple of weeks and costs several tens of thousands of dollars.
+Before a bone marrow transplant, a thorough medical examination is undertaken to ensure that both provider and recipient of the transplant will be able to withstand this procedure.
+This may take several weeks and tens of thousands of dollars.

-The procedure for obtaining bone marrow is standard for all types of transplantation (autologous and allogenic).
-Bone marrow is extracted with a special needle from the iliac bones of the pelvis or sternum under general or local anesthesia.
-Without damaging the patient’s health, it is possible to take only about 30-50 ml of bone marrow in a single aspiration without any damage to the patient’s health.
+The procedure for obtaining bone marrow is standard for all types of transplantation (autologous and allogeneic).
+It is extracted from the ilium or sternum under general or local anaesthesia.
+Maximum of 30 to 50 ml of bone marrow is possible to extract in a single aspiration without any damage to the patient’s health.

 Adipose-derived mesenchymal stem cells

 Extracted mesenchymal stem cells are administered to the patient intravenously.
-If the extracted stem cells are derived from bone marrow, it is possible to administer only the same quantity of them that was originally obtained.
-If the extracted stem cells are adipose-derived, it possible to cultivate them in special laboratories, therefore the administration dose can vary: the quantity of administered AdMSCs may be much greater than their original number.
-AdMSCs are easily cultivated, thus repeated administration of autologous AsMSCs is possible.
+If the extracted stem cells are derived from bone marrow, it is possible to administer only the same quantity of the cells that was originally obtained.
+If the extracted stem cells are adipose-derived, it possible to cultivate them.
+Thus the dose patient will receive may vary, making repeated administration of autologous AsMSCs possible.

-Usually, the treatment consists of three injections, which is much more effective than a one-time injection of bone marrow-derived mesenchymal stem cells.
+Typical course of treatment with AdMSCs involves three injections, which is more effective than a one-time injection of bone marrow stem cells.

-Therefore, cell therapy with autologous mesenchymal stem cells is a real alternative to the procedure of bone marrow transplantation
+Cell therapy, using adipose-derived autologous mesenchymal stem cells is a safer and less invasive alternative to treatments that involve bone marrow transplantation

 For patients from beyond Kyiv and Ukraine, who are undergoing stem cell therapy, our company is pleased to offer additional services: